Tonbridge: Climate

 Tonbridge experiences an oceanic climate (Köppen climate classification Cfb), like all of Kent, and similar to almost all of the United Kingdom.
 Temperatures all year round are mild, with a low amount of precipitation.
 Snow sometimes occurs in the winter.
-On the 22nd of July 1868, the temperature was supposed to have reached 38.1 °C, the British record until 2003.
+On 22 July 1868, the temperature was supposed to have reached 38.1 °C, the British record until 2003.
 However, this temperature was later rejected as being around 2 C-change too high.

 Economy

 Major industries include light engineering, printing and publishing, distribution and financial services.
 Tonbridge, together with its neighbour Tunbridge Wells, has been designated by the South East Assembly as a Regional Hub.

-The town has largely retained its 'market town' atmosphere and has many attractions to visitors and residents alike, including the well-maintained Castle Gatehouse, a large country park and activities based around the river.
-Sports facilities including an indoor/outdoor swimming pool, a leisure centre and a large sports ground are all located close to the town centre.
+The town has retained its 'market town' atmosphere and has attractions to visitors and residents alike.
+Sports facilities including an indoor/outdoor swimming pool, a leisure centre and a sports ground are all close to the town centre.
 Many of the facilities are provided or subsidised by the local authority.

 Most of the town's shopping facilities are concentrated on the High Street, which runs for about 1 mi through the town centre.
-The high street has a variety of bars, restaurants, estate agents, clothes shops, hairdressers, banks, charity shops, cafes, bakers, a butchers and a fishmongers.
-There are relatively few empty high street premises compared to the mid-1990s, reflecting the town's increasing prosperity.
-There are relatively few high street chain stores that have tended to move to large shopping centres such as Tunbridge Wells, Maidstone and Bluewater, although there are some major retail outlets a short walk from the High Street along Canon Lane, on the outskirts of the town.
+The high street has bars, restaurants, estate agents, clothes shops, hairdressers, banks, charity shops, cafes, bakers, a butchers and a fishmongers.
+There are empty high street premises.
+There are high street chain stores that have tended to move to large shopping centres such as Tunbridge Wells.
 The Borough Council has published proposals to improve the town's shopping and leisure facilities.